-- Corpora: - Early Transformer-based language models (including BERT) used BooksCorpus (800M words) and English Wikipedia (2.5B words) - More recent state-of-the-art models learn from even larger corpora! - When training BERT, pairs of sentences were sampled such that their maximum combined length does not exceed 512 tokens - BERT converged after approximately 40 training iterations (epochs)
+- Corpora: - Early Transformer-based language models (including BERT) used BooksCorpus (800M words) and English Wikipedia (2.5B words) - More recent state-of-the-art models learn from even larger corpora! - When training BERT, pairs of sentences were sampled such that their maximum combined length does not exceed 512 tokens - Original BERT models converged after approximately 40 training iterations

-Training models like BERT is expensive and timeconsuming....
+Training models like BERT can be expensive and timeconsuming....

-- However, this pretraining process can result in models that can be used and reused for numerous tasks - Pretrained word embeddings can be leveraged just like other word embeddings - Learned parameters can be used to produce contextual embeddings for novel inputs
+- However, this pretraining process can result in models that can be used and reused for numerous tasks - Pretrained word embeddings and learned parameters to produce new contextual embeddings - Base models that can be fine-tuned for transfer learning purposes